os6sense/bitmap_kata/README.md

 RUNNING

-A UI is now present - how embaressing.
+A UI is now present - how embarrassing!.
 Run 'ruby kata_ui.rb'

 Tests can be run via 'rake' or 'rspec'